Jazz (design): Popularity

 The Jazz design is considered an icon of 1990s culture, often being associated with the decade.
 The design ultimately became a meme, and gained a cult following.
 It gained popularity among Internet artists in 2010 or 2011.
 The fan community sold shirts featuring the design, and also created fan pages for Jazz on Facebook and Tumblr to document various instances of the design's expanded usage, including automobiles, shoes, bicycle helmets, tattoos, nail art, and others.
 The design was also used as the profile image for the Instagram account fuckjerry.
 In 2018, the Springfield Cardinals wore jerseys featuring the Jazz design during a game.
 The jerseys were then auctioned to benefit cancer patients.

-Disposable Jazz cups remained available as of 2015.
-That year, Ekiss was asked how she felt about having designed something that became part of 1990s culture and that would be remembered for generations; she laughed and responded, "I'm not sure how to answer that.
+Disposable Jazz cups remained available as of 2019.
+In 2015, Ekiss was asked how she felt about having designed something that became part of 1990s culture and that would be remembered for generations; she laughed and responded, "I'm not sure how to answer that.
 It just seems so insane to me."
 She was thrilled that the design remained popular, and was surprised by how popular it had become: "I was pretty shocked, to say the least.
 It just seems like such a random thing to me after all this time."
 Miller, in 2015, said she did not know why people were interested in the design, and said "I had no idea it would get the crazy cult following that it has now.
 But I think it's awesome!"

 In Oliver Tree's 2018 music video for "All That x Alien Boy", the Jazz design is featured on clothing and a monster truck.
 Solo was upset with the design's usage and requested that Tree not feature it in any subsequent videos.
 Solo has also sought to remove online listings of merchandise featuring the design, noting that it is trademarked.